kstoreyf/academic-website/_includes/writing.md

-I write for [Astrobites](https://astrobites.org), a site by graduate students that summarizes new astrophysics research papers and dishes out other astro-focused content.
-Some of my recent posts are below.
+I have written for [Astrobites](https://astrobites.org){:target="\_blank"}, a site by graduate students that summarizes new astrophysics research papers and dishes out other astro-focused content, as well as the [Cooper Square Review](http://coopersquarereview.org/){:target="\_blank"}, a publication by the NYU Journalism Institute.

-I’ve also published in the Cooper Square Review; check out my [book review of "Hello World"](http://coopersquarereview.org/review/the-algorithms-that-rule-your-life/) by Hannah Fry.